Heart Valve Problems

 Heart valve problems can be congenital, which means present at birth, or acquired after birth.
 A heart valve problem is classified as congenital when some factor during fetal development causes the valve to form abnormally.
 Congenital heart valve disease affects about 1 in 1,000 newborns.
 Most of these infants have stenosis of either the pulmonary or the aortic valve.

-Idiopathic calcific aortic stenosis, a degenerative condition seen in the elderly, in which the aortic valve cusps become thickened, fused and infiltrated with calcium
+- Idiopathic calcific aortic stenosis, a degenerative condition seen primarily in the elderly, in which the aortic valve cusps become thickened, fused and infiltrated with calcium

 Heart valve problems affect each valve in a slightly different way.

 The aortic valve opens to allow blood to pass from the left ventricle to the aorta, the massive blood vessel that directs oxygenated blood from the heart to the rest of the body.
 Disorders of this valve include:

 - Congenital aortic stenosis – When a child is born with congenital aortic stenosis, the problem is usually a bicuspid aortic valve, meaning the valve has two flaps instead of the usual three.
 In about 10% of affected newborns, the aortic valve is so narrow that the child develops severe cardiac symptoms within in the first year of life.
 In the remaining 90%, congenital aortic stenosis is discovered when a heart murmur is found during a physical examination or a person develops symptoms later in life.

 - Acquired aortic stenosis – In adulthood, aortic stenosis typically is caused by rheumatic fever or idiopathic calcific aortic stenosis.
 Some recent research suggests that the same processes that cause atherosclerosis in the arteries of the heart may contribute to the development of aortic stenosis.